kaivola/elcron/README.md

 ## Usage

-**Note: When the application is started for the first time, it will create a `.elcron` file in the current directory and exit.**
+**Note: When the application is started for the first time, it will create a `.elcron` file (if it doesn't exist) in the current directory and exit.**

 Run the application by executing the following command: